yannbolliger/rust-stainless-thesis-report/rust_type_classes_report.md

 }
 ```

-Without the laws being proven, it would be tempting to add another
+Without the laws, it would be tempting to add a square implementation.
+But that
-implementation for a square.
-However, Stainless checks the laws for each
+changes both dimensions at once violating the laws.
+Stainless detects this and
-implementation, therefore, the square will not pass and the principle violation
+therefore, the square does not pass, the bug is caught.
-has been caught before causing more harm.

 ```{.rust caption="Example implementation violating the laws."}
 struct Square { width: u32 }